-If you are bringing in your own caterer, check if there is a working kitchen.
+TIPS: If you are bringing in your own caterer, check if there is a working kitchen.
 It may come as a surprise that some venues that market themselves as wedding venues don’t have a functional kitchen to allow your caterer to cook on site.
 Some of the kitchens are only suitable for prep service.
 To be sure, check with your caterer as it is likely they would have had experience working in the particular venue in question.
 If the kitchen is ill-equipped, your caterer would have to bring in their own equipment which in turn, would be charged to your bill.
 Also ask about additional charges for 3rd party caterers as certain venues only work with a selected group of caterers.

 Most hotels will allocate one waiter per table, although some may have one waiter for every two tables.
 If you are having a buffet, make sure there are enough buffet tables to accommodate your guests.
 Certain hotel or resort grounds are huge and it may be tiresome for your guests to walk the distance from one event to the other.
 Be sure to ask if there will be enough staff to assist your guest, especially those who are elderly.
 Additionally ask about the number of staff that will be allocated to help with setup on the big day.
 Finally, ask who is the person-in-charge on the big day, it’s good to be able to meet with them before and keep in touch on the weeks leading up.